vikasphonsa/contrastappsec/README.md

 ## Contrast Security Protect - Quick Trial

 [Contrast Protect](https://docs.contrastsecurity.com/en/protect.html) is a runtime web application security and observability tool.
-You can compare it to a WAF, although WAF is sitting external to the application and Protect is embedded inside the app and has a very high degree of accuracy compared to a WAF.
+You can compare it to a WAF, although a WAF generally sits external to the application and Protect is embedded inside the app and has a very high degree of accuracy compared to a WAF.
 No hardware or software deployment is needed.
 You simply intrument you application with the Contrast agent and it starts detecting and blocking attacks such as SQL Injection, Cross-site Scripting, Command Injection etc.

-## Let’s try out Protect with Webgoat
+## Let’s try out Protect with Webgoat (a vulnerable Java app)
 Requriments: A Linux or Mac machine with Java installed.
 Basic understanding of Java , [Java Agent](https://www.developer.com/java/data/what-is-java-agent.html) , [WebGoat](https://github.com/WebGoat/WebGoat), Curl

 1. Get the following attributes from the User Settings screen in the Contrast Portal.
 If you are not a customer you can use the free [Community Edition](https://www.contrastsecurity.com/contrast-community-edition)